 • Users earn rewards automatically by holding AVAX in their account.

-• The estimated annual reward is 5% APR.
+• The estimated annual reward is 5% APR, but rates are subject to change and may vary by region.

 • Rewards are calculated on a daily, monthly, and annual basis.